gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Console/README.md

 ## Console Traits

-`Gapotchenko.FX.Console` module provides `ConsoleTraits` class that allows to programmatically retrieve the current console capabilities.
+`Gapotchenko.FX.Console` module provides `ConsoleTraits` class that allows you to programmatically retrieve the current console capabilities.

 ### IsColorAvailable